-One of the best pieces of advice is to publish content frequently and to try and stick to a recurring schedule of publishing.
+One of the best pieces of advice for a newbie blogger is to publish content frequently and to try and stick to a recurring schedule of publishing.
 There are plenty of benefits in having a content calendar and a consistent schedule for publishing the content.
-Majority of your content should be regular and published at same days in the week.
-This is mostly to build a buzz and expectations around yourself and in that way attract an audience that loves your content and is eagerly awaiting to hear from you next time.
+It will help you build a buzz and expectations around yourself and in that way attract an audience that loves your content and is eagerly awaiting to hear from you next time.

 Not updating your content frequently makes it hard to gain a momentum.
 It can also give an image of a dead place.
 It gives a bad impressions if a visitor comes back and finds no updates have taken place in some time and it decreases the chance of visitor subscribing becoming a loyal reader or subscriber.
 This is why you should be consistent in your publishing schedule:

 - Consistent new content builds consistent audience.
 Brings a stream of traffic and comments and gives readers a reason to check back often